TryGhost/Ghost/koenig/koenig-lexical/README.md

 How to get the tenor key is described here https://ghost.org/docs/config/#tenor

+#### Bookmark & Embed cards

+These cards make external web requests.
+Since the demo doesn't have a server to process these requests, we must fetch these resources on the front end.
+To do this we need to enable CORS, which is most easily done with a browser extension like 'Test CORS' for Chrome.
+Otherwise you will see blocked requests logging errors in the console.
+This can also be avoided by using test data directly without fetching via `fetchEmbed.js`.

 ### Running inside Admin

 To test/develop inside of Admin you can run `yarn preview` then in Ghost set your `editor.url` value in `config.local.json` to `http://127.0.0.1:4173/koenig-lexical.umd.js` and load Admin as usual.